-Spurred on by an anonymous donation of £1/4 million to “prime the pump”, the IWA led by Robert Aickman called a meeting of the Severn River Board, National Trust, LANT, Stratford Canal Society and other interested parties to consider the prospect of restoring the Upper Avon Navigation in order to re-connect the Stratford Canal at Stratford upon Avon with the Lover Avon at Evesham.
-This was under the Chairmanship of Christoper Clifford and held at the Thornbury Castle in Gloucestershire on 23rd November 1963 and, although support from certain quarters was not encouraging, a second meeting was decided to hold further discussions to be arranged by LANT in the valley at the Sammy Groves’ Marine Ballroom beside the river at Evesham on 7th June 1964.
-This resulted in the formation by the IWA of the Upper Avon Navigation Trust Committee under the Chairmanship of Sir Fordham Flower.
-Subsequently it was decided that the Upper Avon Navigation Trust Limited should be formed and the Memorandum and Articles were duly formalised and signed on 26th August 1965.
+Spurred on by an anonymous donation of £1/4 million to “prime the pump”, the IWA led by Robert Aickman called a meeting of the Severn River Board, National Trust, LANT, Stratford Canal Society and other interested parties to consider the prospect of restoring the Upper Avon Navigation in order to re-connect the Stratford Canal at Stratford upon Avon with the Lower Avon at Evesham.
+This was under the chairmanship of Christoper Clifford and held at Thornbury Castle Gloucestershire on 23rd November 1963 and, although support from certain quarters was not encouraging, a second meeting was decided to hold further discussions to be arranged by LANT in the valley at Sammy Groves’ Marine Ballroom beside the river at Evesham on 7th June 1964.
+This resulted in the formation by the IWA of the Upper Avon Navigation Trust Committee under the chairmanship of Sir Fordham Flower.
+Subsequently it was decided that the Upper Avon Navigation Trust Limited should be formed and the Memorandum and Articles of Association were duly formalised and signed on 26th August 1965.
 Eventually, due to the uncertain legal position regarding the Upper Avon Navigation, it was proposed to obtain a new act of Parliament to enable work to commence and thus the Upper Avon Navigation Act was passed and became law in 1972.

 He who by peaceful inland waterways steers